Jonplussed/haskbot-core/README.md

    cabal install cabal-install
    ```

-### Bootstrapping a Haskbot development environment
+### Bootstrapping a Haskbot Development Environment

 Once you have the platform, setting up a development environment is a breeze
 (but it does take a few minutes while everything compiles).